AliMoghimii/AliMoghimii/README.md

 I'm currently a Computer engineering major, Software minor Masters student.
 I've gotten my bachelor's degree from Shahid Beheshti University, faculty of computer engineering in Aug 2022.
-Im intrested in Computer graphics and game development, I've also been working in Image Nahan Co. in Concealand studio for 2 years.
+Im intrested in Computer graphics and game development, I've also been working in Image Nahan Co. and Concealand studio for 2 years.

 <div align="center" style="height: 20px; width: 20px;">